 Butiama Beach: Our full report

-Sheltered under makuti thatch, the main areas houses the sand-floor Chiringuito bar, which is set on the edge of the beach overlooking the sea.
-There is also a small library with board games, pool table and local games of >bao.
-Dining takes place in an open-sided area to one side of the bar, although we ate a relaxed lunch sat on one of the comfortable sofas arranged around the bar.
-There’s also a shop called the 'Green Room' that sells a good selection of souvenirs, many of which are locally made.
+Sheltered under makuti thatch, the lodge's main areas comprise the sandy floored Chiringuito bar, which is set right by the beach overlooking the sea.
+There's also a small library with board games, pool table and local games of >bao.
+Dining takes place in an open-sided area to one side of the bar, although you can also eat on one of the comfortable sofas arranged around the bar.
+Butiama has a shop called the 'Green Room' that sells a good selection of souvenirs, many of which are locally made.

-Ideal length of stay: Stay here for 3–4 nights to relax and perhaps do some diving.
+- Stay here for 3–4 nights to relax and perhaps do some diving.

-Directions: Butiama Beach is about a ten-minute drive from Mafia airport.
+- Butiama Beach is about a ten-minute drive from Mafia airport.

 Food & drink